vovavili/dota_rosh_timer/README.rst

 -------
 * Make this work on screens other than 1920x1080
 * The script runtime takes a couple of seconds.
 I wonder if that could be improved?
-* Adding a couple of other timers for abilities using cached OpenDotA's DotA constants API would be neat.
+* Adding a more informative trackers for level of hero abilities would be neat, as now the script just gives out an information for all levels.

 Credits
 -------